This Cuban picadillo with plantains is a quick and tasty Whole30 meal that covers all the flavor bases: sweet, savory, tangy, spicy, and creamy.

 *Want to learn to make an avocado rose?
 Check out this video.

 This post contains affiliate links.
-If you make a purchase from the Well Fed shop, I receive a small commission and the price you pay is not affected.
+If you make a purchase from Amazon through one of my links, I receive a small commission and the price you pay is not affected.
 I only recommend products I love and use in my own kitchen!